Udo Schütz: Racing

 Schütz returned to Porsche for the 1969 World Sportscar Championship season and was paired there with Gerhard Mitter, mostly on a Porsche 908/02, fitted with spyder or long tail body.
-The season began at Daytona with a 24th place following camshaft trouble, and a 5th place at Sebring.
-In the third round at Brands Hatch they scored their first podium finish, beaten by two sister cars.
+The season began at Daytona with a 24th place following camshaft trouble, and a fifth place at Sebring.
+In the third round at Brands Hatch, they scored their first podium finish, beaten by two sister cars.
 The first Italian race, the 1000km Monza, ended with an engine failure, but the second one, in Sicily, with a triumph.
 They won the Targa Florio on the Porsche 908/2 #266 ahead of three sister cars.
-For the 1969 1000km Spa, a fast track like Monza and Le Mans, they opted to drive the powerful new Porsche 917 for the first time ever in a race, even though they had qualified it only at 8th, slower than their 908.
+For the 1969 1000km Spa, a fast track like Monza and Le Mans, they opted to drive the powerful new Porsche 917 for the first time ever in a race, even though they had qualified it only at eighth, slower than their 908.
 The flat-12-cylinder engine failed in lap 1 before Schütz could take over from Mitter.
-At the Ring, Mitter/Schütz qualified 3rd in their 908/02, but due to suspension problems ended up 31st while the other 908s occupied the first five places.
+At the Ring, Mitter/Schütz qualified third in their 908/02, but due to suspension problems ended up 31st while the other 908s occupied the first five places.

 At the 1969 24 Hours of Le Mans, Mitter and Schütz were back in the 908.
 After 14 hours, in lap 199, Schütz at high speed crashed his #23 Langheck badly after a collision with the #64 sister car driven by Gérard Larrousse, getting ejected from the car when it rolled, surviving without severe injuries.
 Having already secured the championship, the Porsche System Engineering factory team did not participate in the penultimate round at Watkins Glen in mid July.
 Only three 908/02 cars were shipped overseas and entered by other teams, and Schütz was not among the drivers.

-After his driving partner Gerhard Mitter died two weeks later in practice for the 1969 German Grand Prix, Schütz skipped the ultimate round in Zeltweg and retired, sticking to his decision even when Ferrari looked for experienced drivers for their Ferrari 512S multi-car effort in 1970.
-In total he won 50 races, three of them counting towards the world championship.
-He has won the German Sports car championship in 1966, scored 2nd with and for Porsche in the 1967 World Sportscar Championship season, finished 3rd with Alfa in 1968, and helped Porsche to finally secure the World Sportscar Championship in 1969.
+After his driving partner Gerhard Mitter died two weeks later in practice for the 1969 German Grand Prix, Schütz skipped the ultimate round in 1000 km Zeltweg and retired, sticking to his decision even when Ferrari looked for experienced drivers for their Ferrari 512S multi-car effort in 1970.

+In total, he won 50 races, three of them counting towards the World Sportscar Championship.
+He has won the German Sports car championship in 1966, scored second with and for Porsche in the 1967 World Sportscar Championship season, finished third with Alfa in 1968, and helped Porsche to finally secure the 1969 World Sportscar Championship.